President: James Bowman CBE

 Richard Moore (Accompanist)

 Until August 2014, Richard held the William and Irene Miller Organ Scholarship at St Paul’s Cathedral, where, in addition to playing for services and training choristers, he played at a number of important occasions including the funeral of Baroness Thatcher.
-During his time at St Paul’s, a particular feature of Richard’s work was improvisation: a prelude and fugue which marked the passing of Nelson Mandela can be found on the Cathedral’s YouTube account.

 After leaving St Paul’s, he spent a year as Acting Assistant Organist of St-Martin-in-the-Fields, where he accompanied the three principal choirs in a varied liturgical and concert programme, and on Radios 3 and 4.
-A highlight of his time at St. Martin’s was the service to commemorate the 70th anniversary of VJ Day, which took place in the presence of HM The Queen and other members of the royal family, and was broadcast on BBC television.
+A highlight of his time at St. Martin’s was the service to commemorate the 70th anniversary of VJ Day, which took place in the presence of HM Queen Elizabeth II and other members of the royal family, and was broadcast on BBC television.